ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/Appendix/App-Team-Org.md

 ## Conflict Recognition & Resolution

-1. Disagreements acknoledged openly in meetings.
+1. Disagreements acknowledged openly in meetings.
 2. Conflicts resolved by structured discussion: majority vote if no consensus.
 3. Avoid overloading members with multiple roles to prevent conflicts of interest.
-4. Escalation to instructor only if conflict cannot be resolved internally.
+4. Escalation to the instructor only if the conflict cannot be resolved internally.

 ## Signatures